Cloud is the

 Consumer goods manufacturers are changing rapidly and fundamentally.
 In an unpredictable future—dictated by transformative technologies, agile competitors, and changing consumer expectations—only the cloud can deliver the scalability, flexibility, cost efficiency, and future-readiness consumer markets demand.

-It’s imperative that manufacturers construct a cloud strategy capable of exploiting digital opportunities, enabling new consumption models, meeting the expectations of hyperconnected consumers, and responding proactively to change.
+It’s imperative that consumer market players construct a cloud strategy capable of exploiting digital opportunities, enabling new consumption models, meeting the expectations of hyperconnected consumers, and responding proactively to change.

 Cloud transformation helps brands: